JanisGeise/robust_MB_DRL_for_flow_control/README.md

 notebook were a consequence of an implementation error when computing the action in the model-based episodes.
 This error was discovered after the [submission of the report](https://github.com/JanisGeise/robust_MB_DRL_for_flow_control/tree/submission) and corrected afterwards ([commit](https://github.com/JanisGeise/robust_MB_DRL_for_flow_control/commit/b0e3b8c8322a72aec1a7314aa8b93f7369e4f67f)).**

+## Current version of the MB-training routine
+This project will not be further updated (except bug fixes).
+For the current version of the model-based training please go to [drlfoam (branch 'mb_drl')](https://github.com/JanisGeise/drlfoam/tree/mb_drl).
+Updated versions of the post-processing scripts for the PPO-training can be found
+[here](https://github.com/JanisGeise/MB_DRL_for_accelerated_learning_from_CFD) along with example datasets generated with the current version of the model-based training routine.

 ## Getting started
 ### General information